 Shared decision making

 Although historically schools have functioned as centralized institutions in which principals retained primary authority over decision-making, contemporary scholarship highlights a gradual yet significant shift toward participatory governance models.
-In the Finnish context, for example, the establishment of leadership groups that engage in participative decision-making—aligned with institutional values and strategic goals—has been shown to facilitate teacher involvement in defining school-development priorities and evaluating educational outcomes, thereby strengthening professional cohesion and collective responsibility (Ahtiainen & Heikonen, 2024).
+In the Finnish context, for example, the establishment of leadership groups that engage in participative decision-making—aligned with institutional values and strategic goalshas been shown to facilitate teacher involvement in defining school-development priorities and evaluating educational outcomes, thereby strengthening professional cohesion and collective responsibility (Ahtiainen & Heikonen, 2024).

 Similar trends have been observed in Ghanaian basic schools, where teacher participation in decision-making processes has been empirically associated with increased organizational commitment.
 This involvement fosters a sense of shared responsibility, democratization, and stronger dedication to the attainment of institutional objectives (Afful-Broni & Wadesango, 2024).